Robert-DeForrest-Reynolds/CordForge/README.md

 Essentially just a wrapper over discord.py and Pillow to make life a little easier for image-based, and gameplay focused Discord bots.
 Provides:
  - Image creation with a UI system, and sprite management
- - Out-of-the-box persistent data management for players with extensibility
+ - Out-of-the-box persistent data management for players with extensibility to handle anything
  - Various utilities for testing, and debugging to assist in development

 ## Table of Contents